CollabIP/elasticsearch-arm-templates/README.md

 To support these new features, many changes have been made.

-## Deploy the Tethr custom ARM templates
+## Deploying the Tethr custom ARM templates

+To deploy, use the Powershell script \src\new-estemplate.ps1.

 New parameters have been added to support the new features.